blodeAC/scripts/test/README.md

-one day this might be good
+one day this might be a looter